emilearthur/fastblog/_pages/about.md

 permalink: /about/
 ---
 <h1 align="center">Hi 👋, I'm Emile Bondzie-Arthur</h1>
-<h3 align="center">A B&SA at Fido MicroCredit Limited in Accra, Ghana.
+<h3 align="center">A Business and Systems Analyst at Fido MicroCredit Limited in Accra, Ghana.
 Love Data and working with Data.</h3>

 - 🌱 I’m currently learning **PyTorch & Deep Learning & More python**